The-alpha-male/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4-global_variables prints environments
 5-Create a script that lists all local variables and environment variables, and functions

 6 creates a script with local varibale

+7 creates a script with global variable